CodyBontecou/blog/src/generating-a-code-snippet-with-carbon.md

 <h1 class="mt-24 text-4xl font-semibold">Dev Blogging 101 - Generating a Code Snippet with Carbon</h1>

 > One of the first steps to reaching a wider audience as a developer blog is providing interesting, visual content.
-[Carbon.now.sh](https://carbon.now.sh) does a great job it.
+[Carbon.now.sh](https://carbon.now.sh) does a great job at it.

 <HeaderMeta :author=$frontmatter.author :date=$frontmatter.date />